ItzJacky/docs/pages/01.getting-started/01.intro/docs.md

 title: Introduction
 ---

-!
-This page is still working in progress, please do not take anything here too serious until ! this page was published as non beta content

 Welcome to the CoreCrafted Network, a place that is full of insanity and weird stuff.

 In this handbook, we will talk through *(nearly)* everything you would have to know, and probably wanted to know, like rules, tips , server features, and even complete guide for a single server.